 Disposing of mordant baths safely

-When you have completed using a mordant bath or a dye bath, you need to dispose of it.
-For mordant baths that have alum or iron (or other metal mordants), dispose of the bath by dumping the excess water onto gravel or another location away from the soil.
-The mordants in the water make it toxic enough that you wouldn’t want to water your veggie garden with it.
+For mordant baths with alum or iron (or other metal mordants), dispose of the bath by dumping the excess water onto gravel or another location away from the soil.

 Disposing of dye baths safely